faranalytics/socketnaut/README.md

 ## Usage

 Each Socketnaut Service consists of at least one `ServiceProxy` and a respective `ServiceAgent`.
-Please see the [examples](#examples) section for how to create a Socketnaut Service.
+Please see the [Examples](#examples) section for how to create a Socketnaut Service.

 ## Examples